-#Digital #transformation across industries, growing internet penetration and use of smart devices, and a wide-scale adoption of new age technologies such as #AI, #machine #learning, #robotics and #virtual reality continue to propel the growth of the market.
-In addition to these, rising demand for cost effective technology services within emerging economies such as Africa and #ASEAN Countries is also helping the industry to grow.
+#Digital #transformation across industries, growing internet penetration and use of smart devices, and wide-scale adoption of new-age technologies such as #AI, #machine #learning, #robotics and #virtual reality continue to propel the growth of the market.
+In addition to these, rising demand for cost-effective technology services within emerging economies such as Africa and #ASEAN Countries is also helping the industry to grow.

 Interestingly, the growth in the past decade has been accelerated because of the demand from industries in third world countries.

-A number of growing industries such as #retail, #FMCG, #financial services, #healthcare and education that are linked to basic social needs of a large population across these countries require the support of solution providers.
-Take for example, the healthcare industry.
+Many growing industries such as #retail, #FMCG, #financial services, #healthcare and education that are linked to basic social needs of a large population across these countries require the support of solution providers.
+Take, for example, the healthcare industry.
 The global #healthcare market today has a turnover of over USD 8 trillion approximately.
 There is a need for connected hospitals, health and diagnostic centres to serve the population.
-All such institutions, whether large or small, require the support. #Education sector too requires similar support, as facilities now aim to transform and serve their content and knowledge to a wider audience through #digitisation.
+All such institutions, whether large or small, require the support. #Education sector requires similar support, as facilities now aim to transform and serve their content and knowledge to a wider audience through #digitisation.

-With increasing complexities of projects, there has been a surge in demand to manage the infrastructure in an efficient manner.
+With increasing complexities of projects, there has been a surge in demand to manage the infrastructure efficiently.
 And the demand is huge.
-It is expected that worldwide spend on technology infrastructure services is expected to reach USD 2.8 trillion mark in 2018.
+It is expected that worldwide spend on technology infrastructure services is expected to reach the USD 2.8 trillion mark in 2018.
 (Source: https://www.gartner.com/newsroom/id/3845563)

 Along with this rapid change, multi-sourcing is the new norm.
 While big clients look at awarding contracts as per service segments to different vendors, smaller companies award the contract to one single entity.
 So market participants have enough work to take one.